sypets/migrate2composer/README.rst

 This is what the extension detects
 ==================================

-* your installed system extensions (only active extensions will be considered)
+* your installed system extensions and version (only active extensions will be considered)
-* your installed third party extensions (only active extensions will be considered)
+* your installed third party extensions and version (only active extensions will be considered)
 * the PHP version currently used
 * the web root directory name